Routine Teeth Cleaning & Check-up

 Many people have a fear of regular dental cleanings.
 The sounds and smells in dental offices can sometimes be strange and scary for people of all ages.
 We can assure you that at Silverdale Dental Center, we will take good care of you and make sure that your cleaning is a pleasant and comfortable one.
 A cleaning with one of our hygienists is a simple procedure that doesn’t require sedation.
 Communication is key, so if you are feeling anxious about your dental visit, make sure to let your hygienist know.

 What to Expect During your Dental Check-up

 The professional cleaning visits include a thorough exam twice a year for all ages.
-The examination includes a health history update and a soft-tissue/oral cancer screening.
+The examination includes a health history update and a soft tissue/oral cancer screening.
 Your dentist will examine your entire mouth and look for any signs of decay or periodontal (gum) disease.
-Your dentist will also examine your bite and your TMJ (Temporo-mandibular joint) and prescribe any X-rays you may need.
+They will also examine your bite and your TMJ (Temporo-mandibular joint) and prescribe any X-rays you may need.
 During this process, you are always encouraged to ask as many questions as you feel necessary.